HanYolo55/windows-liquifier/README.md

 **Step 3:** Write an image using Win32 Disk Imager write function.

 **Step 4:** Boot into the drive by going to your computer's BIOS and select your device.
+More most devices, pressing F12 or F10 will get you into the Boot Devices menu at boot.
 For more information, go to Google and look for your computer's model number.

 **Step 5:** It should take about 15 seconds to about a minute max to boot into Windows PE.
 Follow the prompts, and you're done!
 Good luck and have fun.